ajaquith/markerbench/source/_posts/2013-10-01-chef-starter.md

 In the next post, you will begin doing more useful work.
 I’ll describe how to fine-tune the Apache installation.
 We will also begin increasing the security of the machine.

-_This post was updated October 1, 2013 to change the hostname used in the examples from `tester` to `tester.local`._
+_This post was updated October 1, 2013 to change the hostname used in the examples from `tester` to `tester.local`.
+It was updated on October 2, 2013 to remove references to the half-configured SSL support for Apache; I’ll cover this more fully in a future post._